ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/WindowsPrograms.md

     - This is a great clipboard manager for Windows.
 You can now also use `win` + `v` for a similar built in program
 - [Files](https://files-community.github.io/) I install this via the Microsoft Store
     - This is a replacement for file explorer with more useful features
+- [Free Download Manager](https://www.freedownloadmanager.org/) On Windows you can install via Winget
+    - A download program that can download just about anything and is cross platform - I use this in place of Motrix which is no longer supported
 - [Git](../Git.md) I install this using Chocolatey
     - This is required for using github it is the source control software on which github is based
     - I don't know much about how to use git without either github and/or vscode